Cornell's National Academic Award

-Following the success of Cornell's Iowa Promise Scholarship, we've expanded our reach to include a guaranteed $31,000 scholarships for fall 2024 to United States residents attending Cornell.
+Following the success of Cornell's Iowa Promise Scholarship, we've expanded our reach to include a guaranteed $33,000 award for fall 2025 to United States residents attending Cornell.

 For students who thrive on personal attention, focused learning, and flexibility, a small private college might be where you will find the most personal success in completing your degree, discovering leadership opportunities, and building a lifelong network of friends and future colleagues.
 Your success is important to us, so we want to make sure that your best college experience is within reach for you.